oopera/WebAndMultimedia_2022/README.md

 # WebTwoPointO
 ## This Repository conaints a dummy webshop created on the mern stack.

-The webshop was created for the module "Web and Multimedia technology" at the University of Applied Sciences Ruhr-West.
+The webshop was created for the module "Web and Multimedia technology" in 2022 at the University of Applied Sciences Ruhr-West.

 The Creators are: